 Clearing the Server Cache

 In some cases, hosting service providers apply internal caching to improve the performance of the server.
 This happens especially in WordPress-managed hosting service providers.
-You will need to contact your hosting service provider, or check their documentation to clear the server cache.
+In this case, you need to contact your hosting service provider, or check their documentation to clear the server cache.
 Here is a list of popular hosting providers that uses this cache system.
 Click on the link to find how to clear the server cache in those cases:

 Clearing the Browser Cache